silicogenesis/protkit/README.md

 - **Open Source**: Protkit is open source.
 It is free to use and modify.
 It is not a proprietary system where you are locked in and unable to make changes.
-- **Community**: Protkit is supported by a community of computational biologists, bioinformaticians, and machine learning researchers.
+- **Community**: Protkit is supported by a community of computational biologists, bioinformaticians and machine learning researchers.
 We actively encourage contributions from the community.
 - **Easy to use**: Protkit is designed to be easy to use.
 It is intuitive and has a consistent API.
 It is easy to learn and use.